Obfuscator is a tool to obfuscate assembler source code. Obfuscation protects source code against cracking and reverse engineering analysis.

-Obfuscation is a process of transforming input source code into protected version to prevent cracking and reverse engineering analysis.
+Obfuscation is the process of transforming input source code into a protected version to prevent cracking and reverse engineering analysis.

-If you're writing assembler code and you want to protect your work from decompilation and reverse engineering or just to make it as hard as it's possible to analyze, you might want to try the Obfuscator.
+If you're writing assembler code and you want to protect your work from decompilation and reverse engineering, or just want to make it as hard as possible to analyze, you might want to try Obfuscator.

 @@labels, detection of local variables, constant

 equvalues, and numbers in different formats (hex, dec)

 See how it works: compare both original.exe and obfuscated.exe files.
 If you don't know how to do this, you might want to read my articles about reverse engineering.obfuscator20_example.zipv2.0 | ZIP Archive | 39 kB